 Solution: Log (2^a.
 3^b.
 5^c) = [Log (2^2.3^3.5) + Log (2^6.3.5^7) + Log (2.3^2.5^4)]/3

 3 * Log (2^a.
 3^b.
 5^c) = Log (2^9.3^6.5^12)

 3a = 9

-The aspirants have to practice a lot to grasp Log CAT questions as these questions appear tricky if not prepared well.
-Attend BYJU’S Exam Prep online classes to learn the important formulas and shortcut tricks to solve CAT Logarithm Questions.
+The aspirants have to practice a lot to grasp CAT Log Questions as these questions appear tricky if not prepared well.
+Attend BYJU'S Exam Prep CAT Online Coaching to learn the important formulas and shortcut tricks to solve CAT Logarithm Questions.